santogioia-scandit/data-capture-documentation/docs/core-concepts.md

 These overlays are added to the data capture view.

-Relevant classes: `SDCDataCaptureOverlay`, `SDCBarcodeCaptureOverlay`, `SDCBarcodeTrackingBasicOverlay`, `SDCBarcodeTrackingAdvancedOverlay`
+Relevant classes: `SDCDataCaptureOverlay`, `SDCBarcodeCaptureOverlay`, `SDCBarcodeTrackingBasicOverlay`